Last updated on March 1st, 2020 at 09:46 am

 Read more: Orange County Parks

-Good advice: When reserving a campsite online at Trimble Park, be prepared!
+Hot tips: When reserving a campsite online at Trimble Park or Kelly Park (see below), be ready to provide the information requested.
 You’ll need your existing login and password, license tags for all vehicles and trailers (boat or RV) and a valid credit card.
-The system won’t let you create a new account if you already have one, even if you haven’t used it in years.
-Because there are so few sites at Trimble Park, campsites are often snapped up the first day they are available, which is 45 days in advance.
+Orange County’s reservation system won’t let you create a new account if you already have one, even if you haven’t used it in years.
+Because there are so few sites at Trimble Park, they are snapped up quickly, up to 45 days in advance.

 Reservations up to 45 days in advance by calling the park office at 407-889-4179 or sending an email to KellyCamping@ocfl.net.
 Kelly Park/Rock Springs (Orange County), 400 E. Kelly Park Road, Apopka, FL 32712.
 12 miles from Mount Dora.